total-typescript/total-typescript-book/src/045-annotations-and-assertions/workshop.md

 ### 139 - Don't Annotate Too Much

-In the sections marked `CODE`, see how many annotations you can remove without causing TypeScript errors.
+In the two sections marked `CODE`, see how many annotations you can remove without causing TypeScript errors.

 ### 141 - `as` and `as any`